Dining | Surveys | Trains | Programs for Businesses

 • Hilton Hotels allows you donate points to provide dollar contributions to various charities.
 Every 10,000 points equals a US$25 contribution.

-• S&H greenpoints allows you donate points to United Way and American Forests' Global ReLeaf program.
+• S&H greenpoints allows you donate points to United Way, Food For All, and American Forests' Global ReLeaf program as of January 11, 2014.

 • American Express allows you to donate Membership Rewards points to the American Red Cross.